 The Chinese Medicine Centre provides clinical services in traditional Chinese medicine at multiple sites across Sydney.
 Clinical services are provided by highly trained clinicians from hospitals affiliated to Beijing University of Chinese Medicine.
 The sites for clinical services are:

-The Centre is a focus for cultural exchange, community education and engagement to benefit Australian society through transmitting knowledge and culture in traditional Chinese medicine to increase awareness, acceptance and understanding.
-The Centre is a resource for all health disciplines within the university partners to build strong relationships and productive partnerships.
+The Centre stands as a vibrant hub for cultural exchange, community education and engagement, seeking to benefit Australian society by disseminating the knowledge and culture in Chinese medicine.
+This pursuit is aimed at increasing awareness, acceptance and understanding of the ancient healing art.
+By offering a diverse range of programs and initiatives, the Centre functions as a valuable resource for all health disciplines within the university partners, catalysing the formation of strong relationships and productive partnerships.

 Engagement activities include:

-- Public education materials to inform and educate the community on the benefits of Chinese medicine.
+- Public education materials to inform and educate the community about the benefits of Chinese medicine.

-- Evidence-based clinical materials on the effectiveness of Chinese medicine for treatment of common health conditions that promote activity and inform policy and practice.
+- Evidence-based clinical resources to showcase the effectiveness of Chinese medicine in treating common health conditions, to promote engagement activities and inform policy and practice.

-- Public education forums targeted at local communities in the Sydney area through identifying specific target populations (i.e. high school students, the general public, cancer survivors, and western medical doctors).
+- Public education forums to reach specific population groups in the Sydney area, including high school students, the general public, cancer survivors, and Western medical doctors.

-- TCM-themed public workshops to build local community awareness and capture public interest.
+- Public workshops to build local community awareness and capture public interest in Chinese medicine.

 Donations to the Chinese Medicine Centre

 We welcome funding from individuals and organisations to support the growth of the Chinese Medicine Centre.
-Your donation and support will allow Chinese medicine to benefit patients globally and promote further development.
-In order to thank you for your generous donation to the development of the Chinese Medicine Centre, we will express our gratitude to you in the following ways
+Your donation and support will promote the further development of the Centre, allowing us to bring Chinese medicine to patients locally and globally.
+In order to thank you for your generous donation to the development of the Chinese Medicine Centre, we will express our gratitude to you in the following ways.

 to thank you for your donation, we will express our gratitude to you in the following ways:

 The Chinese Medicine Centre is an important learning and communication platform for both Australia and China and attracts many visitors.
-We will showcase your generous donation and introduce the individuals, businesses and institutions that have supported the development of our Centre to our domestic and foreign guests on our Wall of Recognition.
+We will proudly highlight your generous donation on our Wall of Recognition, where we honour the individuals, businesses and institutions that have been instrumental to the growth of our Centre.
+You support will be acknowledged by our local and international guests.

-The Chinese Medicine Centre will issue a donation certificate signed by the Center’s Director, the Vice-Chancellor of Western Sydney University and the President of Beijing University of Chinese Medicine.
+The Chinese Medicine Centre will issue a donation certificate signed by the Centre’s Director, the Vice-Chancellor of Western Sydney University and the President of Beijing University of Chinese Medicine.